stevengillard/amazon-asdi/examples/dask/workshop.md

 * Familiarity with Linux, Docker containers and Python

 ## Workshop Labs Part 1 - Build a custom container image
+In this workshop we are running Dask in a container with a number of other python modules for processing NetCDF format data such as [h5netcdf](https://github.com/h5netcdf/h5netcdf) and [xarray](http://xarray.pydata.org/en/stable/).

+To be able to run Dask in a container, you first need a container image.
+There are 3 options:
+1. Use a public container image.
+For this option, you can skip the first two labs and proceed straight to [Lab 3 - Create the Dask ECS environment](workshop-03.md) and use the default image when deploying the CloudFormation template.
+1. Build an image yourself, using [Docker](https://docker.com).
+Labs 1 and 2 step through this process.
+1. Deploy the [`dask-pipeline.yaml` CloudFormation Template](cloudformation/dask-pipeline.yaml) which creates an automated pipeline to build the container image using the [AWS CodePipeline](https://aws.amazon.com/codepipeline/) and [CodeBuild](https://aws.amazon.com/codebuild/) services.
+This automates the steps in labs 1 and 2 below.

-The following labs are optional.
-They will guide you through using Cloud9 and Docker to create a customised Dask container image, which will be uploaded to the Amazon Elastic Container Registry ready for deployment.
-A public image is provided if you'd prefer to skip these steps and proceed straight to [Lab 3 - Create the Dask ECS environment](workshop-03.md).
+The following labs will guide you through using Cloud9 and Docker to create a customised Dask container image, which will be uploaded to the Amazon Elastic Container Registry ready for deployment.
+Feel free to skip ahead to [Lab 3 - Create the Dask ECS environment](workshop-03.md) and use the provided public image if you'd prefer.

 ### [Lab 1 - Setup your cloud development environment](workshop-01.md)